ebonnal/streamable/README.md

 ```
 </details>

-> [!NOTE]
-> To avoid flooding, logs are emitted only when the number of yielded elements (or errors) reaches powers of 2.
+> A new log is emitted when the number of yielded elements (or errors) reaches powers of 2.

 > [!TIP]